jlleongarcia/jlleongarcia/content/blog/r_flexdashboards.md

 Rscript -e "rmarkdown::render('my_dashboard.Rmd')"
 ```

-Now you can quickly see the result by opening the html file, or by:
+Now you can quickly see the result by **opening the html file**, or by:

 ```sh
 python3 -m http.server 8000 #or 8001 if thats taken...